slecache/api-console-docker/README.md

 Then, run the build command :

-    docker build -t your_imahge_name .
+    docker build -t your_image_name .

-All yours documentations files will be copied in the `/data/app/apis` of the Docker Image.
+All yours documentations files will be copied in the `/data/dist/apis` of the Docker Image.

 ## User feedback
 Issues